Part 1 of Historic Tours: Salado Creek Greenway North has historic venues worth noting

 Coker Cemetery: The trail runs past the historic Coker Cemetery, located next to Coker United Methodist Church, named in honor of John Coker.
 He served in the Texas army where he destroyed a bridge that cut off Santa Anna's troops at San Jacinto.
 Members of the Coker, Jones, and Maltsberger families are interred in this cemetery.
 The cemetery's website is https://cokercemetery.com/.

 Walker Ranch Historic Land Park: The trail runs through the park and has a trailhead.
 Located on West Avenue, the park is a part of an archaeologically significant site.
 A 1970s study conducted by UTSA's Center for Archaeological Research found that the area was inhabited by prehistoric peoples of 5000 years ago.
 By the 19th Century, it served as a supply post for the Alamo Mission.
+The park now features a new building that houses modern toilet facilities and an outdoor water fountain.

 Prince Karl of Solms-Braunfels